virtual-labs/engineers-forum/ph4/services/troubleshooting-guide.md

 ## Troubleshooting Experiment Deployment Scripts
 This section discusses common issues, solutions, and best practices for managing GitHub Actions used to deploy experiments to GitHub Pages.

-### Why are hosted virtual lab experiments not working as expected?
+### Why are github virtual lab experiment link not working as expected?
 Potential reasons include:

-- **Tag Consistency**: Ensure that the tags in the lab descriptor file match the actual tags in your codebase.
-Inconsistencies can cause deployment issues.
-- **Code Merge Status**: Verify that the relevant code changes are merged from the testing branch into the main branch.
-Unmerged changes won't reflect in the hosted lab.
+- **Json file**: The JSON files of the experiment may contain errors or be invalid.
+Validate the JSON files using jsonlint.com or a similar tool to ensure correctness.
+- **Renaming/adding of files**: In GitHub, if a file is added or renamed in the repository, the experiment repository on the gh-pages branch may create a new directory within it and move all the files there.
+This behavior can lead to issues with file paths and experiment link.
+Ensure proper handling of file additions or renaming to maintain the repository structure.
+- **Github setup**: Navigate to GitHub Settings → Build and Deployment → Ensure that the Branch is set to gh-pages.
+If the setting is different then the experiment link will not work.
 - **Error Logs**: Check the GitHub Actions logs for detailed error messages.
 These logs can provide insights into issues during the build or deployment process.

 ---

-### How to Check Error Logs in GitHub
+### How to Check Error Logs in GitHub while pushing the code from dev branch to testing branch?
-1. Navigate to the **Actions** tab in the GitHub repository.
+1. Open your GitHub repository's main page
+2. In the top navigation bar, click on the "Actions" tab.
+3. This will take you to the GitHub Actions page, where you can view workflows, logs, and any running or completed actions.
-2. Identify the workflow associated with the recent deployment or changes.
+4. Identify the workflow associated with the recent deployment or changes.
-3. Click on the workflow run to view its details.
+5. Click on the workflow run to view its details.
-4. Expand the relevant job or step to inspect error logs.
+6. Expand the relevant job or step to inspect error logs.

 ---